 - 1. Select the Policies menu and click on your policy. - 2.
-Select a rule set. - 3.
-Click on the Networks > Wi-Fi tab. - 4.
+Select a rule set. - Click on the Networks > Wi-Fi tab. - 4.
 If you are in read-only mode, click on Edit in the upper banner. - 5.
 The first Wi-Fi connection rule cannot be deleted, and is disabled by default.
-This rule makes it possible to allow or block the use of Wi-Fi network cards on workstations and appears only in r ule protection sets.
-Enable the rule by clicking on 🛓 🎽 on the l left, then allow or block access.
+This rule makes it possible to allow or block the use of Wi-Fi network cards on workstations and appears only in protection rule sets.
+Enable the rule by clicking on on the left, then allow or block access.